magento-hackathon/magento-composer-installer/README.md

 #### On Windows
 Please take a look at http://getcomposer.org/doc/00-intro.md#installation-windows

-Creation of symbolic links requires the SeCreateSymbolicLinkPrivilege (“Create symbolic links”), which is granted only to administrators by default (but you can change that using security policy).
+Creation of symbolic links requires the SeCreateSymbolicLinkPrivilege (â€œCreate symbolic linksâ€), which is granted only to administrators by default (but you can change that using security policy).

 To change the policies:
-- Launch secpol.msc via Start or Start → Run.
+- Launch secpol.msc via Start or Start â†’ Run.
-- Open Security Settings → Local Policies → User Rights Assignment.
+- Open Security Settings â†’ Local Policies â†’ User Rights Assignment.
 - In the list, find the "Create symbolic links" item, which represents SeCreateSymbolicLinkPrivilege.
     Double-click on the item and add yourself (or the whole Users group) to the list.